Image from Bernd Helfert

 Lynk-nodes come in a variety of designs including doorways, freestanding arches, booths, platforms, and fountains.
 Regardless of the design, their purpose is to provide a specified location for an eidolon to materialize before moving out into the surrounding environment.
 Most designs also include a nearby area for 'outgoing' travelers to rest comfortably while 'traveling'.

-Lynk-mark: 1: (n): A visual cue, icon, or display device used to indicate to a sophont's fellow citizens that e is engaged in lynking.
+Lynk-mark A lynk-mark is a visual cue, icon, or display device used to indicate to a sophont's fellow citizens that e is engaged in lynking.
 Common lynk-marks take the form of masks, projected icons, or illuminated pins or bracelets.

 Lynk-marks are used by some cultures that permit their citizens to engage in lynking from wherever they happen to be instead of in specified areas, but still prefer that they provide some indication that they are engaged in lynk travel instead of some other activity.